browserengineering/book/book/scheduling.md

 addition, it has concepts of messages passed to event loops, run-to-completion semantics and generally speaking an [asynchronous][async-js], callback & event-based model of computing.
-JavaScript's programming model is also an important reason to architect a browser in the same way.
+JavaScript's programming model is another important reason to architect a browser in the same way.

 [js-eventloop]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop